splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 On rare occasions, you may encounter the above error at this point.  please log out and back in, and verify the above env variables are all set correctly.
 If not please, please contact your instructor.

 {{% /notice %}} -->
-At this point we can verify the deployment by checking if the Pods are running, Not that these containers need to be downloaded and started, this may take a minute or so.
+At this point, we can verify the deployment by checking if the Pods are running, Not that these containers need to be downloaded and started, this may take a minute or so.
 {{< tabs >}}
 {{% tab title="kubectl get pods" %}}